Christ and Moses on Divorce

-According to Christ’s statement, the OT law that made provision for divorce was merely a concession designed to meet circumstances that were far from ideal (Deut.
-24:4).
+According to Christ’s statement, the Old Testament law that made provision for divorce was merely a concession designed to meet situations that were not perfect (Deuteronomy 24:4).
 The Israelites were babes in the Lord (1 Corinthians 3:2).
 They came right of slavery and had no knowledge of God’s ways.

-The truth is that Christ’s law was not new at all, because the law of Gen. 1:27; 2:24 “preceded the law of Moses in Deut.
-24:1–4 and is superior to it, for in the Eden period of Genesis, God’s ideal for His human children is set forth.
+The truth is that Christ’s law was not new at all, because the law of Genesis 1:27; 2:24 “preceded the law of Moses in Deuteronomy 24:1–4 and is superior to it, for in the Eden period of Genesis, God’s ideal for His human children is set forth.
 “Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh” (Genesis 2:24).
-God has never repealed the law of marriage He enunciated in the beginning.
-It was not God’s plan that divorce should ever be necessary.
+God has never changed the law of marriage He gave in the beginning.
+It was not His plan that divorce should ever be necessary.

 And Christ declared that God’s law can’t change, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).